isjaki/gateway-service/README.md

 `docker-compose up -d`

-You need Docker installed on your system.
+You need to have Docker installed on your system.